fchauvel/ntnu-idata2302-website/source/labs/sequences.rst

    Implement the `remove` function, which delete the item stored at the given index.
 If the underlying array gets empty, it shall resize the array appropriately.
-It should halve the capacity as soon as the load is less or equal to 25 %.
+It should halve the capacity as soon as the load is less or equal than 25 %.

    .. code-block:: java